Ann Rest: Early life, education, and career

-Rest attended Rich Township High School in Park Forest, Illinois, graduating in 1960, then went on to Northwestern University in Evanston, Illinois, where she received her B.A. in Latin and Greek.
-She then attended the University of Chicago on a Woodrow Wilson Fellowship and earned a M.A. in Latin and Greek.
-She later received an M.A. in Teaching from Harvard University, a Masters in Business Taxation from the University of Minnesota, and a Masters of Public Administration from Harvard's John F. Kennedy School of Government through a Bush Fellowship.
+Rest attended Rich Township High School in Park Forest, Illinois, graduating in 1960.
+She went to Northwestern University in Evanston, Illinois, where she received her B.A. degree in Latin and Greek.
+Next, she attended the University of Chicago on a Woodrow Wilson Fellowship earning a M.A.degree in Latin and Greek.
+She later received an M.A. in teaching from Harvard University, a master's in business taxation from the University of Minnesota, and a master's degree in public administration from Harvard's John F. Kennedy School of Government through a Bush Fellowship.
 She is a retired Certified Public Accountant.